Pet food allergies are some of the common allergies in cats and dogs, but it…

-If you bought a new puppy during lockdown, you are in good company – over 3.2 million households have taken on a new pet since Covid restrictions began.
+If you’ve bought a new puppy since 2020, you are in good company – over 3.2 million households have taken on a new pet since Covid-19 hit and lockdown restrictions were in place.
 Spending more time at home has probably meant you have built a very strong bond with your dog, and they will have got used to always having someone around.
-However, as we start to return to the workplace and to social events, your dog is going to have to get used to staying at home alone.
+However, as we start to return to the workplace more and to social events, your dog is going to have to get used to staying at home alone.

-Chances are, your new dog has been fundamental to your mental health over the past year, but what can you do to make sure your dog’s mental health doesn’t suffer when they start being left alone?
+Chances are, your new dog has been fundamental to your mental health since it became a part of your home life, but what can you do to make sure your dog’s mental health doesn’t suffer when they start being left alone?
 In this blog we will take a look at how you can help your dog or puppy get used to being alone and make the process as stress free as possible.
 As there are key differences between how you should teach a young dog how to be alone and how you can help a dog who has already developed separation anxiety, we have included two sections to help with both scenarios.

 How to train your puppy to be alone